collectionspace/Tools/scripts/csops/README.md

 csstarttime [+FORMAT]
 ```
 ##### Description
 Shows the date/time the CollectionSpace server was started.
 The time is printed to standard output, using the format specified.
 If CollectionSpace is not running, nothing is printed.
 The format string is interpreted by the `date` program.
+Note that the format must start with a plus sign.

 ### cspid - show the PID of the CollectionSpace process
 ##### Synopsis